 Finally, handwash, when it comes to handwash a really simple way to reduce plastic waste is to switch to a soap bar.
 These are usually cheaper and of course don’t come in plastic bottles.

-I hope these plastic free bathroom swaps offer some inspiration on ways to reduce plastic in the bathroom and don’t make it too overwhelming.
+I hope these plastic free bathroom swaps offer some inspiration on ways to go plastic free in the bathroom and don’t make it too overwhelming.
 As I said previously, it isn’t about being perfect but making small changes where we can.
 Each small change really does make a difference.